juanjo255/MAUS/README.md

   ```
   In the above case MAUS will look for all fastq files in folders that start with **Proyecto_**

+# Keep in mind

+1. If reads are merged with fastp, reads must be in order! fastp do it, but just in case.
+Since a simple script in bash will concat first record in R1 with first record in R2 and so on for Kraken2 procesing along with the merged reads.

+# Social media
 ## Twitter/X

 [@Juanpicon255](https://x.com/Juanpicon255)